postmanlabs/observability-cli/README.md

 See our docs: [Single Host/VM](https://docs.akita.software/docs/run-locally).

+Note: if you're planning to use the Akita CLI with the Akita Console, we recommend using our [statically linked binaries](https://github.com/akitasoftware/akita-cli/releases) if possible.

 ## Getting involved
 * Please file bugs as issues to this repository.
 * We welcome contributions!
 If you want to make changes or build your own